 }

 You use a class selector to format the heading in your CSS file.
 This selector will adjust the heading format.
-You could also use it with other element that needs to share the format by setting className="header-title"
+You could also use it with another element that needs to share the format by setting className="header-title"

 .